We are privately owned and not affiliated or endorsed by any government agency.

 When it comes to vertigo and other vestibular disorders, the VA uses a diagnostic code to assign the rating.
 Each diagnostic code reflects specific symptoms and condition characteristics, and they are instrumental in determining the final disability rating for vertigo.

-V. How VA Rates Vertigo
+How The VA Rates Vertigo

 Three diagnostic codes play a pivotal role when it comes to vertigo VA benefits – 6204, 6205, and 6211.
 Code 6204 represents Menieres syndrome, 6205 corresponds to a vestibular disorder, and 6211 is for peripheral vestibular disorders.
 Each code’s rating criteria is unique and is based on the symptoms, their frequency, and the degree of hearing impairment.